wsmd/react-use-form-state/README.md

 Checking if field is pristine is done with simple equality `===`, with some exceptions: Field is considered pristine if initial value is null or undefined and later value is empty string.

-This can be overriden per field by providing pristinify function:
+This can be overriden per field by providing compare function:

 Value will always pristine: